 Wind Cave National Park; Hot Springs, South Dakota

 Just underneath South Dakota's prairie lands is Wind Cave National Park, one of America's oldest and most complex parks.
 Named for the barometric winds at its entrance, the Wind Cave is one of the longest caves in the world, containing passages of incredibly rare formations called boxwork.
 Visitors to the Wind Cave can take part in a various array of tours, ranging from the easy Garden of Eden tour with limited walking required, to the Wild Cave Tour, giving thrill-seekers a chance to don hard hats, lights, and knee pads, and traverse up and down the side of the cave as professionals would do.

-Pro tip: Located in the heart of the Hot Springs historic district, the Red Rock River Resort Hotel & Spa combines luxury with 19th century sandstone architecture and charm.
-There’s also a spa and plenty of attractions, like the Black Hills, within a few minutes’ driving.
+Pro tip: Located in the heart of the Hot Springs historic district, the Red Rock River Resort Hotel & Spa combines luxury with 19th-century architecture.
+There's also a spa and plenty of attractions, like the Black Hills, within a few minutes' drive.